Policy on Eligibility

 (i) BMO1 and BMO2

 BMO1 is an open entry competition, and BMO2 is an open entry competition for those who sat BMO1.
+Both competitions must be taken in a registered UKMT exam centre.
 There is a fee for each competition, but this fee is waived for candidates who satisfy both the following criteria:

 (ii) The UK team

-The normal method of qualification to represent the UK at the IMO is that a candidate is either (a) eligible for a UK passport describing them as a British Citizen, or (b) will have completed 3 full years of full-time secondary education in the UK by the time they leave school.
+The normal method of qualification to represent the UK at the IMO is that a candidate either (a) holds British citizenship, or (b) will have completed at least 3 full years of full-time secondary education in the UK at the time they leave school.
+The same eligibility criteria apply to the UK team for other international competitions, and the selection camps and training correspondence courses which make up the UK IMO programme.

 UKMT and BMOS are mindful of the need to support young mathematicians who happen to be refugees, stateless or asylum seekers.
-If a candidate is in such a position, so that he or she is unable to represent any other country at an IMO, then application for UK qualified status may be made to BMOS via the UKMT.
+If a candidate is in such a position, then application for UK qualified status may be made to BMOS via the UKMT.

 In any academic year invitations will be sent to all schools from which pupils have been entered for BMO1 in that academic year.
-Other invitations may be issued at the discretion of the British Mathematical Olympiad Subtrust.
+Requests for invitations from other schools and individuals are welcome, and will be approved at the discretion of BMOS when venue space allows.